 Single file:

-Drag and drop a video to the executable (or its shortcut) or double click to run it and choose “Video” to select a file.
+Drag and drop a video (or audio) to the executable (or its shortcut) or double click to run it and choose “Video” to select a file.

 If the video has no embedded subtitles, it will look for a subtitle file of the same name in the same directory.